 Jaci McDole

-McDole comes to ITIF from the Institute for Intellectual Property Research, an organization she co-founded to study and further robust global IP policies.
+McDole came to ITIF from the Institute for Intellectual Property Research, an organization she co-founded to study and further robust global IP policies.
 Her previous work includes stints with a small record label and a nonprofit royalty collective.
 Projects and collaborations include a study of the WHO Essential Medicines List, a report on closing the IP gender gap, updating the Trade Secret Protection Index, and various articles published as part of ITIF’s “Innovate4Health” series.

-Research Areas:
+Research Areas

 Recent Publications